deekshithbangi/naveen-project/README.md

 - Tune severity thresholds and failure behavior per stage to balance detection vs. developer experience.
 - Use caching and parallel stages in GitLab to minimize performance impact.
 - Expand with DAST or license compliance as needed for your stack.

+Done with stage - 1
+Starting stage - 2